api7/apisix-website/website/docs/apisix/plugins/ua-restriction.md

 }'
 ```

-The `referer-restriction` plugin has been disabled now.
+The `ua-restriction` plugin has been disabled now.
 It works for other plugins.